MS365 OneDrive - Dynamic Access via Drive ID

 Add the desired data fields to the view table.

-7. Button with jump to view page
+7. Button that links to the view page

-The overview of the columns then looks like this:
+The column overview looks like this:

 8. Save and publish the application.

-More information
+More Information